 KNOWLEDGE OF REQUIREMENTS

-1. Maintain records according to guidelines set forth in this manual.
+1. Maintain records according to guidelines set forth in the manual.
 Consult your Local Board chair/staff on matters requiring interpretation or clarification prior to incurring an expense or entering into a contract.
 It is important to have a thorough understanding of these guidelines to avoid ineligible expenditures and consequent repayment of funds.
 Questions that LROs have may be directed first to Local Board staff.
 National Board staff must be contacted by the Local Board chairs or staff to answer those questions that cannot be answered locally.

 USE OF FUNDS

 2. Provide services within the intent of the program.
-Funds are to be used on an ongoing basis to supplement and extend food and shelter services, not as a substitute for other program funds or to start new programs.
+Funds are to be used on an ongoing basis to supplement and extend shelter services, not as a substitute for other program funds or to start new programs.
 Funds are not to be held or reserved for future use but spent on an as needed basis to supplement and extend existing services.
 Agencies must have a program in the category for which they are seeking funding.
 All funds awarded to an LRO must provide for services within the jurisdiction’s spending period.

 BANK ACCOUNTS/DOCUMENTATION/INTEREST INCOME

-3. Maintain a checking account in the LRO's name in a federally insured bank into which EFSP funds are deposited.
+3. Maintain a checking account in the LRO's name in a federally-insured bank into which EFSP funds are deposited.
 (Bank accounts must not be set up with FEMA, EFSP or in the name of the LRO’s program.)
 The National Board does not require funds to be placed in a separate bank account.
 LROs are required to notify the National Board in writing of any changes in their bank account for electronic fund transfer (EFT) purposes.
 This includes changes such as the closure of bank accounts, opening new bank accounts, and mergers of financial institutions.
 LROs funded in multiple jurisdictions must provide bank account changes for each jurisdiction individually even if funds are deposited into the same account.
 The EFT authorization form must be used for initial sign-ups and any changes.
 This form may be printed from the EFSP website.
 You may also contact the National Board staff for the preprinted authorization form.
 Copies, faxes, or emails cannot be accepted for EFT processing.
 For EFT processing, an original LRO voided blank check and form are accepted by mail only by the deadline established by the National Board.
 EFT enrollments cannot be accepted in any other format.
 Failure to notify the National Board of bank account changes will delay the receipt of funds.
 LROs must maintain proper documentation for all expenditures under this program according to the guidelines.

 LRO’s expenditures and documentation will be subject to review for program compliance by the Local Board, National Board and Federal authorities.
 Maintain records for a three-year period after phase end unless there is an outstanding compliance problem.
 (See page 53).
 Any interest income must be used for eligible program expenditures, not administrative expenses.
 If EFSP funds are placed in an interest-earning account with other LRO funds, interest must be prorated/calculated for the EFSP grant.